Zephyr-Zen/Cybersecurity-Journey/glossary.md

 - **SAST (Static Application Security Testing):** A form of vulnerability scan that scans an applications code while it isn't running.
 - **Script Kiddie:** Usually a novice hacker, who uses tools/software developed by more capable hackers.
 - **Secrets Detection:** Scanning for sensitive credentials in code of files that the developer may have accidentally left in, such as passwords and encryption keys.
+- **Security Maturity:** The measure of how well organisations can defend from and respond to cybersecurity threats.
 - **SIEM (Security Information and Event Management):** Software and processes that collect and analyse log and event data within an organisation to identify suspicious activity and generate alerts.
 - **SOC (Security Operations Centre):** A centralised unit responsible for managing and responding to cybersecurity threats.
 - **Social Engineering:** Manipulating someone to make them perform specific actions, usually to acquire sensitive information.